 Convective part of the HRR,Qc: The convective part of the HRR is equal to χcQ, where χc is the convective fraction, and Q is the HRR.
 A convective fraction of 0.70 is assumed, which is representative of transient fires and conservative for cable fires.
 This is the default value in FDT 9.

-HRR, Q: Ignition source screening for and transients is based on the 98th percentile of the peak HRR, as recommended in NUREG:
+HRR, Q: Ignition source screening for fixed and transient ignition sources is based on the 98th percentile of the peak HRR, as recommended in the following NUREGs:

+Electrical Enclosures: Table 7-1 in NUREG-2178, Vol. 1 (Reference 31).

+Motors: Table 8-1 in NUREG-2178, Vol. 2 (Reference 10)

+Dry Transformers: Table 8-2 in NUREG-2178, Vol. 2 (Reference 10)

+Generic Transients: Table 8-1 in NUREG-2233 (Reference 13)

+TCCL Transients: Table 8-2 in NUREG-2233 (Reference 13)

+The HRR profile parameters were obtained from the following sources:

-Electrical Enclosures: .
+Electrical Enclosures: Section G.3.1 of NUREG/CR-6850 (Reference 8)

-Motors:

-Transients:
+Motors: Section 8.3.1 in NUREG-2178, Vol. 2 (Reference 10)

+Dry Transformers: Section 8.3.2 in NUREG-2178, Vol. 2 (Reference 10)

+Generic Transients: Table 8-3 in NUREG-2233 (Reference 13)

+TCCL Transients: Table 8-4 in NUREG-2233 (Reference 13)

-Tables and plots were created that provide the vertical ZOI for the HRRs.
+Tables and plots were created that provide the vertical ZOI for the 16 HRR profiles.
 Tables and plots were also developed that show the vertical ZOI as a function of fire diameter for confined pool fires involving the liquid fuels in Table 6.2.2 above.
 Similar tables and plots were developed for unconfined spill fires that show the vertical ZOI as a function of the volume of the fuel spill.
 The HRRs of pool fires and unconfined oil spill fires were calculated from Equation 4.

-Fire diameter, D: Reference recommends using the area of the top surface of an electrical enclosure to determine the fire diameter, except if that leads to a Froude number () that is outside the validated range in NUREG-1824, Supplement 1 (Reference 40).
+Fire diameter, D: Reference 31 recommends using the area of the top surface of an electrical enclosure to determine the fire diameter, except if that leads to a Froude number (Q*) that is outside the validated range in NUREG-1824, Supplement 1 (Reference 40).
 The Froude number is a measure of the relative importance of inertial to buoyancy forces and is defined as follows: